NebulousLabs/Sia/doc/API.md

 #### /renter/rename/___*siapath___ [POST]

 renames a file.
 Does not rename any downloads or source files, only renames the entry in the renter.
-// TODO: what happens if newsiapath already exists?
-What happens if siapath doesn't exist?
+An error is returned if `siapath` does not exist or `newsiapath` already exists.

 ###### Path Parameters [(with comments)](/doc/api/Renter.md#path-parameters-2)
 ```